matteoferla/Fragmenstein/documentation/victor.md

 # Victor

-Victor is a pipeline class.
+Victor is the overarching class.
 This has many features and can be rather complicated in its setup: but then a point and click solution that works universally without customisation is a bad solution for molecular modelling.

 Victor does the following steps:

 * Is given a followup to test and the mol objects of its inspiration and the pdb template file.
-* Calls Fragmenstein class
+* Calls Monster class
 * Parameterises the mol
 * Generates the constraints
 * Calls Igor